 Unless otherwise stated, all non-code content by me (Piper Haywood) that I publicly share on this website or in my e-newsletters is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License.
 Code snippets by me that I publicly share on this website are subject to the GNU GPL v3 license.

-If you are interested in sharing or reusing any of my work – online, in print, or anywhere else – check the terms before doing so by clicking the links above.
+If you are interested in sharing or reusing any of my work—online, in print, or anywhere else—check the terms before doing so by clicking the links above, and be sure to check the full text accompanying the content in question for overriding copyright details.
 I would also appreciate if you get in touch to let me know!

 Note that not all content on this site is by me.
-If you are interested in using or sharing work by other people that I may have included on this site, please get in touch with the relevant copyright holder.
+If you are interested in using or sharing work by other people that I may have included on this site, you must follow up with the relevant copyright holder.

 When I share others’ work on this site, I make an effort to ensure it is in fair use and is attributed equitably.
 If there is something of yours on this site that you don’t feel is appropriately shared, please let me know.